 Tim Webber and Monique Milton moved to Manon Farm in 2016.
 It occupies a beautiful part of the Forest Range on a ridge some 600 metres above sea level, with views all the way down to the Indian Ocean at the Gulf of Saint Vincent.

 The elevation and cool breezes from the gulf make for a long, slow ripening period, a real blessing in this country.
 The soils are a complex mix of red clay, quartz and schist, which gives the wines their compact nature, along with a distinctive mineral character.

-Monique comes from a pioneering family of farmers back in her native New Zealand, who’s vineyards were the first in the country to be recognised as organic and biodynamic.
-Tim is a gifted chef who has cooked at some of Australia’s most interesting restaurants and was responsible for opening Sydney’s first natural wine bar and that is where he met Alex and Damiano, almost a decade ago.
+Monique comes from a pioneering family of farmers back in her native New Zealand, whose vineyards were the first in the country to be recognised as organic and biodynamic.
+Tim is a gifted chef who has cooked at some of Australia’s most interesting restaurants and was responsible for opening Sydney’s first natural wine bar and that is where he met Alex and Damiano.